Riders Without Horses admin

 A really young child must be strong enough to start, turn and stop pony independently and understand and be able to practise correct safety when handling a pony.

-Parents must stay if a child is under 12 years of age or has any difficulties or illnesses that warrant parental supervision.
-Parents of children over 12 need not stay for the lesson but must leave a contact number.
+Parents must stay if a child has any difficulties or illnesses that warrant parental supervision.
+If parents leave the property they must leave a contact number.

 The Club’s excellent clubrooms allows the program to continue in bad weather, even if the riding component is not possible.
 The lessons will not be cancelled by us due to wet weather – please make sure rain jackets are brought to lessons.